ccsdevio/saferAWS/README.md

 # saferAWS

+Free AWS stacks to help prevent surprise AWS bills for personal projects.
 This project has two parts:

 ## Monitor
 An always-free AWS stack for personal accounts that monitors unused regions for unauthorized EC2 or Lambda creation.
 Upon detection,